MinaFoundation/mina-fungible-token/documentation/introduction.md

 Token ids are unique identifiers that distinguish between different types of custom tokens.
 Custom token identifiers are globally unique across the entire network.

-Token ids are derived from a Token Manager zkApp.
-Use `deriveTokenId()` function to get id of a token.
+Token ids are derived from a Token Owner account.
+Use the `deriveTokenId()` function to get the id of a token.

 ### Approval mechanism

-Sending tokens between two accounts must be approved by a Token Manager zkApp.
-This can be done with `approveBase()` method of the custom token standard reference implementation.
+Sending tokens between two accounts must be approved by a Token Owner zkApp.
+This can be done with the `approveBase()` method of the custom token standard reference implementation.

-If you customize the `transfer()` function or constructing `AccountUpdate`s for sending tokens manually, don't forget to call `approveBase()`.